Ja10th/James-portfolio/README.md

 # James Oluwaleye Featured Projects

 Hey guys, my name is James Oluwaleye, I'm a MERN stack developer and I love challenges.
-Some of my works include:
+Some of my works include the below work, so keep scrolling:

 ## Site Auditor